balancer/docs-v3/docs/partner-onboarding/onboarding-overview/introduction.md

 ### Product Market Fit
 Balancer Technology as 3 unique (and powerful) PMFs:
-1. [BuildOnBalancer](products/buildonbalancer.md) - Vault architecture streamlining AMM innovation
+1. [BuildOnBalancer](product-showcases/buildonbalancer.md) - Vault architecture streamlining AMM innovation
-2. [Yield Bearing Hub](products/yieldhub.md) - the most efficient LP tech for liquid-staking token (LST) & yield-bearing (YB) stablecoins
+2. [Yield Bearing Hub](product-showcases/yieldhub.md) - the most efficient LP tech for liquid-staking token (LST) & yield-bearing (YB) stablecoins
-3. [Governance Tokenomics](products/ve8020.md) - #ve8020 revolutionises governance positions
+3. [Governance Tokenomics](product-showcases/ve8020.md) - #ve8020 revolutionises governance positions

 ### High-Level Overview of Onboarding Process
 Onboarding onto Balancer requires several steps depending what part of our AMM technology you want to leverage.
 Certain components can be interacted with in a self-service manner while others need assistance from core contributors to the DAO.
-Use our Balancer Tech Product Wizard to guide you towards the best solution matching your needs.
+Use our Balancer Tech Product Wizard to guide you towards the best solution matching your needs or explore our product showcases to learn more about us.

 #### Match your Business Needs to our Products
 Use this helper tool to identify the best suitable product for your needs.
 Explore potenital use-cases and read up on success stories